steerable-ai/lmfunctions/README.md

 ```python
 lmf.set_backend.litellm(model="gpt-4o")
 ```

-The necessary API keys (in this case OpenAI API) need to be set as environmnet variables.
+The necessary API keys (in this case OpenAI's) need to be set as environment variables.

 ###